-By 17.00 hours (NT) on February 7th, 2014, Applicants must have transferred the IBD so that it is received in cleared funds in the designated account.
-This is part of the prequalification process.
+By 17.00 hours (NT) on November 17, 2014, Applicants must have transferred the IBD so that it is received in cleared funds in the designated account.
+This is part of the pre- qualification process.

-The account to which Applicants must send US\$ funds is the CBN account as follows:
+The accounts to which Applicants must send the funds are as follows: